LeeBurrows/Async-Image-Encoders/README.md

 ##ActionScript 3 classes for asynchronously encoding BitmapData source into image file formats

 Encodes BitmapData objects over multiple frames to avoid freezing the UI.
 Ideally suited for mobile AIR where ActionScript Workers are unavailable.

+Specify milliseconds per frame to allocate to encoding.
+Stop processing at any time.

 Current supported file formats: